-The Yukon Foundation is honoured to disburse PROJECT GRANTS from funds that were established in memory or recognition of the following Yukon community members and organizations.
+The Yukon Foundation is honoured to disburse PROJECT GRANTS from funds that were established in memory or in recognition of the following Yukon community members and organizations.
 Click on any underlined name to read a biography.

-Who can apply for a grant?
-Please click here to check that you are a qualified applicant for a project grant.
+Who can apply for a project grant?
+Please click here to check if you are a qualified applicant for a project grant.

 BELLE & CURLY DESROSIERS

 A grant established by bequest to provide funding for a project to support physically challenged people.

 A grant established by Cäcilie's husband to support a local women’s shelter and/or a local animal shelter.